Persepolis: The controversy of the Sivand Dam

-Museums (outside Iran) that display objects from Persepolis
+Museums outside Iran with objects from Persepolis

 One bas-relief from Persepolis is in the Fitzwilliam Museum in Cambridge, England.
 The largest collection of reliefs is at the British Museum, sourced from multiple British travellers who worked in Iran in the 19th century.
 The Persepolis bull at the Oriental Institute in Chicago is one of the university's most prized treasures, part of the division of finds from the excavations of the 1930s.
-New York City's Metropolitan Museum and Detroit Institute of Art houses objects from Persepolis, as does the Museum of Archaeology and Anthropology of the University of Pennsylvania.
-The Museum of Fine Arts of Lyon and the Louvre of Paris hold objects from Persepolis as well.
+New York City's Metropolitan Museum and the Detroit Institute of Arts house objects from Persepolis, as does the Museum of Archaeology and Anthropology of the University of Pennsylvania.
+The Museum of Fine Arts of Lyon and the Louvre in Paris hold objects from Persepolis as well.
 A bas-relief of a soldier that had been looted from the excavations in 1935–36 and later purchased by the Montreal Museum of Fine Arts was repatriated to Iran in 2018, after being offered for sale in London and New York.